-In discussing criminal justice reform, sometimes the reasons why we care about these issues and why we work to create change can be best captured not by statistics or research papers, but by the stories that are shared in our community.
-Below are some of the most compelling books our SCP family has read, and these stories drive us to continue pushing forward in making a lasting positive impact in our society.
+Often times when discussing criminal justice reform, why we care and why we work to create change can best be captured not by statistics and figures, but by the stories that are shared in our community.
+Below are some of the most compelling books our SCP family has read.
+These stories drive us to continue pushing forward in making the change we want to see in our criminal justice system.

 Just Mercy - Bryan Stevenson